 Listen Again X 10!

 You asked for it and here it is: we have more than tripled the number of programs streaming via NPR Music.
-If you missed something on your radio, you can listen again, and again, and again...
+Listen again, and again, and again...
 Have a look.

-Just when you thought you probably didn't need yet another way to keep in touch, we started a Facebook community page.
+Just when you thought you probably didn't need yet another way to keep in touch: we have a Facebook community page.
 If you have a FB account you may find this is a a useful way of keeping up with what's on the radio shows and other bits an pieces.
 Just go to Facebook and look for (and 'like'!)
 Thistleradio.

 What a goodly thing

 Share Jean's wonderful insights on songwriting and hear her perform with her son Jon Pickow from our grand reunion at the Swannanoa Gathering.
 (Click here for clips from our meeting)